BOOK FOOD EXPERIENCES

 By Rika Hoffman

-People tumble out of bars and into the eclectic, lantern-lit alleyways, where the smell of grilled skewers wafts out onto the street.
+People tumble out of bars and into the eclectic, lantern-lit alleyways, where the smell of grilled skewers wafts onto the street.
 Department stores beckon the sleek and stylish with their pristine wares, glimmering under impossibly attractive lighting.
-Meanwhile, luminous skyscrapers indicate that salaried workers are still hard at work, toiling at keyboards under a fluorescent glow.
+Meanwhile, luminous skyscrapers indicate salaried workers are still hard at work, toiling at keyboards under a fluorescent glow.

 Want the low-down on the best things to do in Shinjuku?
 Whether you’re an art-lover, bar-hopper, nature-seeker, or food fiend, we’ve got you covered.